-Search State Parks volunteerism opportunities, register as a new volunteer or login as a volunteer member.
+Search State Parks volunteerism opportunities, register as a new volunteer or login as a returning volunteer.

 Virginia State Parks need volunteers to help run the parks and manage their natural resources.
 Volunteers staff contact stations and visitor centers, conduct environmental education programs, beautify the parks, develop and maintain trails, help visitors find what they need and make nearby communities' more aware of park offerings and activities.
 These are serious duties and responsibilities, so committed volunteers must be willing and able to reliably carry them out.